 - Punch codes for Emerson 251 and 255 will also be included in the reservation confirmation email.

-The Emerson Hall 251 and 255 mini recording studios are accessible by curb cuts, sidewalks and ramps from Mann Drive, on the north side of Fernow Hall and toward the “back” of Mann Library.
+The Emerson Hall 251 mini-studio is accessible by curb cuts, sidewalks and ramps from Mann Drive, on the north side of Fernow Hall and toward the “back” of Mann Library.
 Enter the Emerson Hall stairway from the east side or enter the Emerson Hall ramp from the west side courtyard surrounded by Mann Library, Plant Science and Emerson Hall.
 At the top of the ramp is the locked card-access controlled door with a power door touch pad to enter the ground floor of Emerson Hall.
 Take the elevator to the second floor.

 Room 251 is down the hall, straight out the elevator, the second door on the right.
 Room code will be in your confirmation email.